microsoft/azure-tools-for-java/PluginsAndFeatures/azure-toolkit-for-intellij/azure-intellij-plugin-azure-sdk/readme.md

 ## Rules
 1. #### Storage Upload without Length Check
-   Using Azure Storage upload APIs that don’t take a length parameter.
-This approach can lead to OutOfMemoryErrors, especially when dealing with large files or high-volume uploads
+    Anti-Pattern: Using Azure Storage upload APIs that don’t take a length parameter.
+As a result, the entire data payload is buffered into memory before uploading.
+    Issue: This approach can lead to OutOfMemoryErrors, especially when dealing with large files or high-volume uploads
        ##### Severity: INFO.
        #### Solution: Use APIs that take a length parameter.
+[Click here for more details](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-upload-java)